Pixel code

 Extra Things to Think About:

-• Security: To safeguard sensitive employee financial information, be sure the Salary Release Date solution you use complies with strict data security guidelines.
+• Security: To safeguard sensitive employee financial information.
+Be sure the Salary Release Date solution you use complies with strict data security guidelines.

 • Employee Education: Make sure staff members receive enough instruction to efficiently access and use the self-service portal.